broadinstitute/gpalloc/README.md

-# GPAlloc
+# allo, gator

-Allocates and manages Google projects
+Makes creating billing projects snappy

 ## Project Status
 This project is under active development.
 It is not yet ready for deployment.